-Oral cancer screenings are tests performed by a dentist to determine whether or not cancerous cells have developed in the mouth.
-It can also be done to monitor current growth or determine whether or not a person is precancerous, or has signs of future problems.
-Screenings are recommended for adults and elders but should be received by every patient on a regular basis.
+Dental screenings for oral cancer are performed in order to detect the presence of cancerous cells in the mouth.
+In addition to monitoring current growth, this test may also be used to determine if a person is precancerous or has future problems.
+The screenings are recommended for adults and elders, but every patient should receive them on a regular basis.

-An oral cancer screening is typically part of a regular exam and cleaning.
-Screenings take several forms depending on the technology possessed by the dental office.
-A basic screening will include a visual and tactile exam.
-The dentist will search for red patches, white spots, or sores in the mouth.
-They might also check to see if there are any abnormal lumps in the soft tissue.
+Regular dental examinations and cleanings usually include an oral cancer screening.
+Based on the technology of the dental office, there are several types of screenings.
+A basic screening will include visual and tactile examinations.
+Your dentist will examine the mouth for red spots, white spots, or sores.
+Also, they may check to see if there are any abnormal lumps in the soft tissue.

-After the initial exam, a dentist might perform an x-ray to check for masses that are not visible to the naked eye.
-They might also have the patient rinse their mouth with a blue dye that adheres to abnormal cells, or use a special light that makes regular cells dark and abnormal ones appear white.
+During the initial examination, a dentist may perform an x-ray to check for masses that aren’t visible to the naked eye.
+Additionally, they might have the patient rinse their mouth with a blue dye that sticks to abnormal cells, or they might use a special light that makes regular cells dark and abnormal ones appear white.

-If a patient appears to have abnormal cells, they will recommend a follow-up appointment in several weeks to see if the growth remains.
-If it does, then they will ask for permission to perform a biopsy to check for cancerous cells.
-Further treatment is necessary if the results come back positive.
+If a patient appears to have abnormal cells, they will recommend a follow-up appointment in a few weeks to see if the growth persists.
+There will be a biopsy performed to determine if cancerous cells are present.
+If the results are positive, further treatment is required.

 Who Is at Risk?